How to Make Roasted Chickpeas

 It is so simple to turn a can of chickpeas into an interesting snack or cocktail nibble, not to mention a great topping for soups and salads.

-These has been one of the most popular snack recipes from The Mom 100 Coobook for sure.
+These roasted chickpeas have been one of the most popular snack recipes from The Mom 100 Coobook, for sure.
 My son’s friend actually had the caterer make them for his bar mitzvah party.
-“Ben,” I said, “Are those the Chickpea Poppers from my book?”
+“Ben,” I said, “are those the Chickpea Poppers from my book?”
 “Of course,” said Ben.
 I apparently had asked a stupid question.

-Naturally your kids like chips.
-Of course they do.
-And of course they’d like it if you sat them down with a big bowl of potato chips every day and said, “Hey, Johnny (or Wendy), go head, munch up!”
+Naturally, kids like chips.
+Of course, they do.
+And, of course, they’d like it if you sat them down with a big bowl of potato chips every day and said, “Hey, Johnny (or Wendy), go ahead, munch up!”
 Frankly, when my kids whine about not being able to eat chips with impunity, I feel like shouting, “Don’t you think I want to eat chips all day long, too?”
-Of course chips are fantastic (I’ve grown weary of the word moderation, though of course it’s all true, what they say), however, the ramifications of lots of chips are not fantastic.
+Of course, chips are fantastic (I’ve grown weary of the word moderation, though, of course, it’s all true, what they say).
+However, the ramifications of lots of chips are not fantastic.

-Chickpeas!
-But not straight from the can or box, instead toasted up in the oven, with just the right amount of salt, and possibly some light seasonings.
-In fact, these are an interesting and smart way to wiggle touch of a new spice into your kids’ palate.
-High in fiber, full of protein, low in fat, a little chewy, a little crispy this is a snack that a mother could love.
+Enter Chickpeas!
+But not straight from the can or box, instead these chickpeas (or garbanzo beans) are toasted up in the oven with just the right amount of salt and possibly some light seasonings.
+In fact, these are an interesting and smart way to wiggle a touch of a new spice into your kids’ palate.
+High in fiber, full of protein, low in fat, a little chewy, and a little crispy, this is a snack that a mother could love.

 Change up the seasonings as you like.
 Here are a couple of suggestions.
 Along with the salt, add: